 - Basic job satisfaction — How happy are existing employees?
 Is the company cultivating loyalty and respect?
 Check reviews on sites like Glassdoor and LinkedIn to see what current and former employees are saying.
-(Keep in mind that voluntary quit rates are sky-high in many industries right now, meaning that high turnover doesn’t necessarily indicate an unhappy workforce.)

 - Collaboration and team spirit — In a healthy organizational culture, leaders take responsibility for failure and share the credit for success.
 Look at the company’s website, social media and other messaging channels.
 Are midlevel employee teams featured, or are most of the success stories told from a manager’s or client’s perspective?

 - Career development — Does the organization have a learning and upskilling culture?
 Try to find out what the company offers in terms of training and further education, and how much of the cost they will cover.
 Also, ask your interviewer to explain any examples of how people have used the company’s programs to move up.